Establishment Specific Injury & Illness Data (OSHA Data Initiative)

 Rate Calculation: An incidence rate of injuries and illnesses is computed from the following formula: (Number of injuries and illnesses X 200,000) / Employee hours worked = Incidence rate.
 The TCR includes all cases recorded on the OSHA Form 300 (Column G + Column H + Column I + Column J).
 The Dart includes cases recorded in Column H + Column I. The DAFWII includes cases recorded in Column H. For further information on injury and illness incidence rates, please visit the Bureau of Labor Statistics' webpage at http://www.bls.gov/iif/osheval.htm

 State Participation: Not all state plan states participate in the ODI.
-The following states did not participate in the 2010 ODI (collection of CY 2009 data), establishment data is not available for these states: Alaska; Oregon; Puerto Rico; South Carolina; Washington; Wyoming.
+Establishment data is generally not available for these states: Alaska; Oregon; Puerto Rico; South Carolina; Washington; Wyoming.

 OSHA did not calculate the DAFWII for years prior to 2002